Russia Plans to Launch a Full-Fledged Apple Pay Analog in 2025

 Currently, owners of smartphones with the Android operating system can make contactless payments using the Mir Pay application.
 It can be installed through RuStore and AppGallery services from Huawei.

-Earlier www1.ru reported that Mir cards occupied more than half of the Russian market after Visa and Mastercard left.
+Earlier www1.ru reported that Mir cards occupied more than half of the Russian market after the departure of Visa and Mastercard.
 However, after a while, NSPK, which is the operator of Mir cards, fell under the latest US sanctions.
-Representatives of the company assured that cardholders in Russia would not have problems using them.
+Representatives of the company assured that cardholders in Russia will not have problems using them.
 Both SBP and cards issued by Russian banks within the framework of international payment systems Visa, MasterCard and UnionPay will be available.

 Read materials on the topic: